 Schubertiade | January 26th, 2014

-After a break for refreshments including wine and heavy appetizers, the program returns with baritone Philip Zawisa and guest artist Timothy Lovelace performing Die Forelle (The Trout) for piano and solo voice.
+After a break for refreshments including wine and savory appetizers, the program returns with baritone Philip Zawisza and guest artist Timothy Lovelace performing Die Forelle (The Trout) for piano and solo voice.
 Written in 1817 by a 20-year old Schubert, Trout was so immediately popular that it spawned our program’s quintet which features this melody in the final movement.
 Fans of the recent Sherlock Holmes movies may recognize Die Forelle from Sherlock Holmes: A Game of Shadows (2011).
 Baritone Philip Zawisa will then lead us through Die schöne Müllerin, Schubert’s epic song cycle about a journeyman’s tragic pursuit of a miller’s beautiful daughter.
 The narrative traverses the journeyman’s initial optimism down a path of jealousy, despair, and ultimately lands his demise in a brook that sings the final lullaby.

 However, as astute listeners will point out, that is where any similarities end.
 Schubert does something magnificent with these voices, creating beautiful lyricism based on the flexibility each instrument adds to the ensemble.
 Rather than a cut-down symphony of eight, this piece is a string quartet that burst its banks.
 Such emotion, conversation, and versatility makes this work one of the best chamber pieces ever written, and you will leave the Schubertiade filled with the joy chamber music was meant to bring to life.